geoSurge <> Google Cloud stakeholder record

 geoSurge presents the product, AI workload, and why Google should win.

 In person, geoSurge demos its GEO product, explains million-query scale, data value, model workload, and why Google's stack is strategically attractive.
-The ask is clear: shared risk, front-loaded compute support, GTM help, and partnership.
+The ask is clear: shared risk, practical technical support, GTM help, and partnership.

 Stakeholder impact